 Finishing touches include gold-toned decorative eyes on the fittings (including the tailpiece, pegs, and end button) that give the violin both elegant character and visual appeal.
 The use of mother-of-pearl inlay adds value to the instrument as it involves a traditional technique of inserting both metal and iridescent shell into the wood and smoothing the surface of the piece.

-Complimentary setup of the Anton Gerard Violin by our professional luthier staff is done with utmost precision for comfortable playability and responsiveness.
-The Gerard is fit with our highest-grade French Aubert bridge, made with fine European maple.
+Setup of the Anton Gerard Violin is done with utmost precision for comfortable playability and responsiveness.
+The Gerard is fit with our highest-grade French Aubert bridge made with fine European maple.
 The bridge is hand-carved with precision to fit flush with the face of the instrument and with accurate top curvature, creating correct string height above the fingerboard.
 The quality of wood, shape, and fit of the bridge allows performers to easily manipulate even the smallest tone color.

 Professional fittings include

 Posted by Kristina S. on 10th Mar 2014

 I looked at several violins from Kennedy and stores in my neighborhood when it came time to invest in a full-size instrument for my 8th grade son, who is an advancing student.
 We also had his violin teacher try out various violins with him.
 Whereas several of the other new or used violins we played had either a tinny or buzzy string or two, or didn't project equally from all four strings, the Gerard stood out with its resonant, balanced projection.
 It just has great sound!
 My son is thrilled with his new Gerard violin.
 It's an instrument that will grow with him.
 I'm glad we made the investment in the Gerard quality.

 Posted by Chris on 19th Jan 2014